The Official Newsletter of the IUP Mathematics Department

 of the Negotiations Committee.
 Locally, he served as the APSCUF representative to the IUP Budget Committee, as well as serving on Representative Council, the Executive Committee, and the Meet and Discuss Committee.

-with many presentations at international conferences.
+many presentations at international conferences.
 Much of Dr. Shawer’s academic reputation came from his extensive activity in coordinating IUP’s relationship with Ain Shams University in Cairo, Egypt.
-As a culmination of his work in this
+As a culmination of his work in this area, in

-area, in 1997 Dr. Shawer received the Gold Medal for Lifetime Achievement and Service for Higher Education from Ain Shams University.
-I would also like to note that when he returned from Egypt he always brought back something to share with my
+1997 Dr. Shawer received the Gold Medal for Lifetime Achievement and Service for Higher Education from Ain Shams University.
+I would also like to note that when he returned from Egypt he always brought back something to share with my children.
+Dr.

-children.
-Dr. Shawer has shared his expertise with the department, University, and community at large.
-He has been active in statistics education in the department, chairing the statistics committee for many years and helping to develop the applied
+Shawer has shared his expertise with the department, University, and community at large.
+He has been active in statistics education in the department, chairing the statistics committee for many years and helping to develop the applied statistics minor.

-statistics minor.
 He was also active in the graduate program, teaching numerous statistics courses and supervising three Masters theses.
-He has given workshops for the department and the APSCUF Professional Development Committee, and he has consulted
+He has given workshops for the department and the APSCUF Professional Development Committee, and he has consulted with IUP’s Quantitative

 IUP’s Mathematics Curriculum Through the Years, Part 5